Inmates create ‘disturbance’ over 6 coronavirus cases at Monroe Corrections Complex

 Several law enforcement agencies responded to the complex to help contain the situation.

-According to the Department of Corrections, the inmates ignored verbal warnings to stop.
-Law enforcement used pepper spray, sting balls and rubber pellets to no avail.
+According to the DOC, the inmates ignored verbal warnings to stop.
+Law enforcement used pepper spray, sting balls, and rubber pellets to no avail.

 Fire extinguishers were set off within two housing units, giving the appearance of smoke.

-Once half of the inmates complied with the Emergency Response Team, sting balls were used on the rest.
+Half of the inmates complied with verbal directives given by the Emergency Response Team, sting balls were used on the rest.

 The men were previously housed in the Minimum Security Unit, which is the location of the first positive incarcerated individual in the state’s correctional system.
 As a result of the contact mapping process, the two men were transferred to an isolation unit on April 5.